yuugraser/openneuro-processing/README.md

 # OpenNeuro Data Processing Application

-A desktop application for downloading, processing, and analyzing intracranial EEG (iEEG) data from OpenNeuro in BIDS format.
-The application provides an interface for selecting specific datasets and files, processing them with various neuroscientific analyses, and storing results in AWS S3.
+A desktop application for downloading, processing, and analyzing EEG data from OpenNeuro in BIDS format.
+The app provides an interface for selecting specific datasets and files, processing them with various neuroscientific analyses, and storing results in AWS S3.

 ## Features